-In response to a similar proposal from 2020 (HB 1648), officials from the Department of Commerce and Insurance (DCI) assumed the proposal would have no fiscal impact on their organization.
+Officials from the Department of Commerce and Insurance (DCI) assume the proposal will have no fiscal impact on their organization.

-Officials from DCI stated that here is no fiscal impact to DCI because these high risk pools are currently already in operation and the department is already overseeing their operations.
+Officials from DCI state that here is no fiscal impact to DCI because these high risk pools are currently already in operation and the department is already overseeing their operations.
 This legislation will not change or alter how the department oversees these operations.